vincent0955/chudbet/README.md

 # ChudBet

-ChutBet is a sportsbook that allows you to bet on your parlays to NOT hit or bet on only a certain amount of legs hitting.
+ChudBet is a sportsbook that allows you to bet on your parlays to NOT hit or bet on only a certain amount of legs hitting.

 ## Local Setup
 **Prerequisites:** [Docker](https://docs.docker.com/get-docker/) with Compose, and [Node.js](https://nodejs.org/) 20+ for the frontend.